Henry F. Gerecke: Nuremberg Trials

 The leading Nazi Party leaders who were still alive stood trial after the war in the Nuremberg trials.
 The commandant of the Nuremberg Prison, where the defendants were detained, Colonel Burton Andrus personally requested for Gerecke to be assigned there as chaplain.
 Gerecke became the Protestant chaplain, and Father Sixtus O'Connor was the Roman Catholic chaplain.
 Reasons for his appointment include the facts that the Lutheran Church was the largest Protestant denomination in Germany, Gerecke was a Lutheran minister, his prior prison chaplaincy experience suited him to the role and he had studied German at St John's.

 Gerecke's role was to minister to the defendants but also to members of the International Military Tribunal staff working in the trials.
 Gerecke ministered to fifteen of the defendants who preferred a Protestant minister, and O'Connor ministered to the six who preferred a Catholic chaplain.

 While the defendants stood trial, Gerecke was keen to lead them back to Christ as well as to offer them communion if he felt they were ready to do so.
 Fritz Sauckel, (the Nazi labor leader) eventually took communion during the trial, as did Albert Speer (Minister of Armaments and War Production), Hans Fritzsche (a Nazi propagandist) and Baldur von Schirach (Reichsleiter for Youth Education).
 After their convictions, Joachim von Ribbentrop (foreign minister), Wilhelm Keitel (the Wehrmacht field marshal) all also took communion with Gerecke before their executions.

 A fortnight after the executions of the convicted war criminals who had been hanged at the gallows, Gerecke returned to the US.

 After Nuremberg

 Gerecke moved to Milwaukee, Wisconsin, after the trials and worked as chaplain at the disciplinary barracks there.
 Henry and Alma Gerecke left for Chicago, Illinois, in 1949 where he briefly served at Fifth Army Headquarters.
 Then he left active military service and became assistant pastor at St. John Lutheran Church in Chester, Illinois.
 There, Gerecke also ministered to the local Chester hospital and Menard penitentiary.
-While parking the car at Menard Penitentiary in 1961, Gerecke suffered a heart attack and died later that morning.
+While parking his car at Menard Penitentiary in 1961, Gerecke suffered a heart attack and died later that morning.
 A thousand people visited his body as it lay in state in St. John's and a further eight-hundred prisoners paid their respects when his body lay in the Menard penitentiary chapel.
 Gerecke's body is buried at St. John's Cemetery in Chester.